 The SQL EXISTS Operator is used to restrict the number of rows returned by the SELECT Statement.
-The EXISTS Operator in SQL check the Subquery for rows existence, and if there are any then it will return TRUE otherwise FALSE.
+The EXISTS Operator checks the Subquery for the row’s existence, and if there are any, then it will return TRUE otherwise, FALSE.

 SQL EXISTS Operator Syntax